0x26res/pyarrowbind/README.md

 # pyarrowbind

-Illustrate issue with using (py)arrow with pybind11
+Illustrate how to use (py)arrow with pybind11